 3. DISASTER RECOVERY

-(a) Additional Tax Credits

-Twelve point five percent (12.5%) of tax credits available will be added to the East region before the Rehabilitation Set-Aside and before any allocations under the New Construction Set-Aside.
+(a) Bonus Points

+New construction applications in counties declared a federal disaster area (Individual Assistance designation) under Tropical Storm Fred will receive 1 bonus point.

 (b) County Award Limits

-Should each county with an eligible application in the East or Central region receive one new construction award and credits remain in the respective region , counties declared a federal disaster area (Individual Assistance designation) under Hurricane Florence are eligible to receive a second new construction award.
+Should each county with an eligible application in the West region receive one new construction award and credits remain in the respective region , counties declared a federal disaster area (Individual Assistance designation) under Tropical Storm Fred are eligible to receive a second new construction award.

-If necessary, the Agency will adjust the awards under the Plan to ensure the overall allocation results in no less than one award for Cumberland County in the Metro region.
-The initial maximum under II(F)(1)(b) will not apply to Cumberland County should that county be eligible for a second new construction award.
+If necessary, the Agency will adjust the awards under the Plan to ensure the overall allocation results in no less than one award for Buncombe County in the Metro region.
+The initial maximum under II(F)(1)(b) will not apply to Buncombe County should that county be eligible for a second new construction award

-(c) Disaster Recovery Funds

-Any new construction application in the counties below agrees to accept CDBG-DR funds as part of a tax credit award, should funding be available.
-The funds will require, at a minimum, not undertaking any choice-limiting activity prior to successful completion of the U.S. Department of Housing and Urban Development (HUD) environmental clearance review as well as complying with Davis-Bacon wage requirements.
-Applicants will not request these funds as part of their application.
-Loan amounts will be determined by the Agency and used to reduce tax credit, RPP, and/or WHLP requests (if applicable).
-The terms will be zero percent (0%) interest, twenty-year balloon (no payments).